Pellet vs Gas Smokers (7 Biggest Differences)

 A person holding money

-The initial costs are incomparable, with the propane smoker being more pocket friendly than the pellet smoker.
+The initial costs are incomparable.
+The propane smoker is cheaper than the pellet smoker.

 You can find smaller, entry-level gas models at meager prices –as low as hundreds.
 Of course, if you want a top-notch model, you’ll have to cough out thousands.